--Camp is heavily monitored and restricted from outside visits and guests who have no form of connection to the camp.
+-Programs are heavily monitored and restricted from outside visits and guests who have no form of connection to the programs.

-- All campers and staff will have a name tag worn daily while at camp on site.
+- Campers will have a camp wristbands on daily while at camp on site.

-- Badges are locked away in a secured locked box when not in use.
+- Participants information IDs/names are locked away in a secured locked box when not in use.
 Every camper's registration and file is kept in a professional locked file box and only accessible by camp coordinator.
-Staff are kept accountable by signing a form agreeing to maintain confidentiality and privacy for all campers and their information.
+Staff are kept accountable by signing a form agreeing to maintain confidentiality and privacy for all participants and their information.

-- Parents are asked to read and sign the appropriate section of our consent form for video/picture taking and publication for camp purposes.
+- Parents are asked to read and sign the appropriate section of our consent form for video/picture taking and publication for Three R's purposes.

-- We understand that things happen unexpectedly, so please include everyone who has the authority to pick up you child or children from camp.
+- We understand that things happen unexpectedly, so please include everyone who has the authority to pick up you child or children from any of our programs.
 Children will not be released to parent, guardian or anyone who is not listed on registration document.

-- There will be hand sanitizing stations set up in our camp area and right outside the bathroom.
+- There will be hand sanitizing stations set up in our activity areas and right outside the bathroom.
 All campers have their own mini bottle of sanitizer in their personal pouch.

 - Disposable table covers will be used and changed daily for meal times

-- Bathrooms are cleaned daily, and between use by staff and campers.
+- Bathrooms are cleaned daily, and between use by staff and participants

-- All campers and staff will wash their hands before and after meals, after all group activities, upon entering camp area and before leaving camp site.
-Numerous research have proven and continues to present evidence that hand washing is still the number one effective practice for infection control(preventing spread of germs).
+- All participants and staff will wash their hands before and after meals, after all group activities, upon entering camp area and before leaving camp site.
+Numerous research have proven and continues to present evidence that hand washing is still the number one effective practice for infection control(preventing spread of germs)